JamiePdev/JamiePdev/README.md

 - 👋 Hi, I’m @JamiePdev
-- 📫 How to reach me hello@jamiepeters.co
+- 📫 How to reach me hello@jamiepeters.uk

 <!---
 JamiePdev/JamiePdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.